 What does HepVu demonstrate about Hepatitis C in the U.S.?

-HepVu provides a comprehensive visual overview of the Hepatitis C epidemic across the U.S. The interactive maps illustrate geographic variations in the epidemic, and how the epidemic affects different communities.
-This information is intended to help individuals understand how Hepatitis C affects their communities, and allows health officials and policymakers to see where prevention and care programs are needed most.
+HepVu provides a visualization of the Hepatitis C epidemic across the United States.
+The interactive maps illustrate geographic variations in the epidemic, and how the epidemic affects communities differently.
+This information is important for individuals to understand Hepatitis C in their communities, and for health officials and policymakers to see where prevention and care programs are needed most.

 Why does the map differ between rate and number of cases?

 The scales in the legends for rates and cases differ because the rate (expressed as the number of cases per 100,000 people in the population) is an expression of the relative concentration of estimated people with Hepatitis C or deaths related to Hepatitis C in an area (state).
-Rates differ from the number of cases, which is the actual number of estimated past or current cases or deaths that occurred in people who had Hepatitis C. Infection rates can be useful for comparing the severity of the Hepatitis C epidemic in areas with different population sizes – such as comparing densely populated areas to a more sparsely populated one.
-The number of cases can identify areas where the greatest or fewest number of people estimated to have Hepatitis C live, or where Hepatitis C deaths have occurred.
+Rates differ from the number of cases, which is the actual number of estimated people with Hepatitis C or deaths that occurred in people who had Hepatitis C. The rates can be useful for comparing the severity of the Hepatitis C epidemic in areas with different population sizes – such as comparing densely populated areas to a more sparsely populated one.
+The number of cases can identify areas where the greatest or fewest number of people estimated to have Hepatitis C live or where Hepatitis C deaths have occurred.

-For example, in a state with fewer people, but with a relatively large mortality rate, the state may be shaded a dark purple when viewing the mortality rate.
+For example, in a state with fewer people but with a relatively large number of people with Hepatitis C who died, the state may be shaded a dark purple when viewing the mortality rate.
 However, the same state may not appear dark purple when viewing the map by the total number of cases because the state has a smaller number of cases compared with other states.

 Do you intend to update HepVu data?

 Mortality data will be updated on a yearly basis.
-We plan to update the antibody prevalence estimates, and add new data features and greater geographic detail when new data are available.
+We are planning to update the Hepatitis C estimates and add new data features and greater geographic detail when new data are available.